 In order to zeroize the module of all keys and CSPs, it is necessary to first rebuild the module's image essentially wiping out all data from the module.
-Once a factory reset has been performed, default keys and CSPs will be set up as part of the renewal process.
+Once a factory reset has been performed, there will be some default keys and CSPs which were setup as part of the renewal process.
 These keys must be recreated as per the instructions found in Table 11.
 Failure to recreate these keys will result in a non-compliant module.